data42lana/end-to-end-cv-mlops-project/docs/dataset-card.md

 ## Dataset Creation
 ### ***Data Collection***
-The photos of house sparrows (Passer domesticus) were collected manually from [**Flickr**](https://flickr.com) site based on their license type.
+The photos of house sparrows (Passer domesticus) were collected manually from [**Flickr**](https://flickr.com) based on their license type.
 The search for the necessary photos was carried out by the keyword "house sparrow".
 When choosing, preference was given to the images that differed in size, number and size of the sparrows, and the scene in them.
 The goal was to create as varied a set as possible.
 At the same time, the name of the photos, their authors, source, types of license, and the number of the house sparrows in them were entered into the `image_info.csv` file (also manually).
 ### ***Image Annotation***
-The bounding boxes were drawn around each house sparrow manually using [**Make Sense**](https://github.com/SkalskiP/make-sense) tool, and a class label was indicated.
+The bounding boxes were drawn around each house sparrow manually using [**Make Sense**](https://github.com/SkalskiP/make-sense), and a class label was indicated.
 The sparrows did not have to be completely visible; the main thing is that it was possible to identify the type of bird by this visible part.
 At the end of the annotation, results were saved in the **COCO** format to the `bounding_boxes.csv` file with the name and size of the corresponding image automatically added for each box.
 ## Data Splitting
 ### ***Training and Test Dataset Structure (Instances & Fields)***
 * `train.csv` - a file containing information about images for training (one row per image):